Table of Contents Show

 2. Boston Harbor Islands: Spectacle Island

 Even the rockier areas of Spectacle Island’s shoreline provide ideal sites for walking, picnicking, and shooting the stunning scenery.
 Lifeguards patrol the beach during the summer months, which is open from May until Columbus Day.
 The eco-friendly tourist center features changing displays as well as a chronicle of the island’s evolution.
-It is, without a doubt, one of the best Boston beaches.

 The city skyline can be seen from here on a clear day.
 Boaters flock to the little marina.
 The five-mile loop around the island, which offers breathtaking views of Boston, will delight hikers.
 During the summer season, ferries frequently run from Long Wharf.

 Spectacle Island, located just offshore from Boston and roughly 20 minutes by ferry from downtown, provides visitors with one of the few sandy beaches among the Harbor Islands.

 Carson Beach is a public beach situated in South Boston, Massachusetts.

 A three-mile stretch of beach lining Dorchester Bay, immediately south of Pleasure Bay and Castle Island, includes Carson Beach and the M and L Street Beaches.
 The beach widens and backs into Joe Moakley Park at its southernmost point, where you can play pick-up basketball, bring the kids to the playground, or simply sprawl out on the grass to get away from the sand.

 The L Street Beach is the starting point for the L Street Brownies’ annual polar plunge on New Year’s Day during the off-season.
 Food vendors, as well as volleyball and bocce courts, are available in Carson Beach.

 The Carson beach is sandy and smooth, and the views of Boston Harbor are spectacular.